amnis-dev/amnis-design/README.md

 npm add @amnis/design
 ```

-You can optionally install the design system by its individual parts.
+You can optionally install individual parts of the design system.
+Useful if you only desire specific features.

 ```sh
 # NPM